Not sure how to show the Critical Path in Primavera P6? Not sure if your project’s critical activities might be hiding?

 - Reschedule your Project.

-- Notice the Gantt chart now.
-You should see a red Critical Path now.
+- Check the Gantt chart now.
+You should see a red path of critical activities now.

 Become a Master at Primavera P6